Community Leadership Course for Veterans™ (CLCV™) is a program for veterans in the region.

-Through participation in the six month long course, CLCV™ cohort members have the opportunity to develop a greater understanding of our region, meet with business and community leaders, as well as utilize their leadership skills to accomplish a community impact project in partnership with a local nonprofit organization.
+Through participation in the program, CLCV™ cohort members have the opportunity to develop a greater understanding of our region, meet with business and community leaders, as well as utilize their leadership skills to accomplish a project in partnership with a local nonprofit organization.

-Community Leadership Course for Veterans applications will be due Friday, February 18, 2022 for the cohort that begins in May 2022.
+Community Leadership Course for Veterans™ applications will be due Friday, February 16, 2024 for the cohort that begins in May 2024.
 A selection committee reviews applications during the months of March and April.
-Applicants accepted for admission to Community Leadership Course for Veterans are notified by mid-April.
+Applicants accepted for admission to Community Leadership Course for Veterans™ are notified by mid-April.

 At least two letters of recommendation from individuals that are familiar with the applicant’s abilities and skills, are strongly recommended at the time of application.